isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 <br>c.
 Allowing a party to the arbitral proceedings to appeal to the High Court on a question of law arising out of an award, provided that parties have agreed to opt into this mechanism; and
 <br>d.
 Allowing parties to agree to waive or limit the annulment grounds under the Model Law or the IAA;

-<br>These are amongst the several proposals that were considered in the consultation in 2019.
+These are amongst the several proposals that were considered in the consultation in 2019.

 {:start="11"}
 11. We consulted widely, and received feedback from arbitral institutions, from professional bodies, from practitioners, from academics, from multi-national companies who are themselves users of arbitration in the international arena, and key industry experts, both local and foreign.